Last updated May 2, 2023

 Variations / Extensions

 From Orange & Return.
 Prefer to ride from your front door?
-Leaving from Orange adds extends Barry Roobaix to 145kms / 5hrs / 1820m elevation gain.
+Leaving from Orange extends Barry Roobaix to 145kms / 5hrs / 1820m elevation gain.